kelsey-sorrels/solresol/README.md

 # solresol

-A Clojure library design to translate English into Solresol and then be played musically.
+A Clojure library designed to translate English into Solresol and then be played musically.

 ## Usage
 ```sh